Dr Malini Mistry

 Senior Lecturer in Education

-I was also an active Key Stage 2 coordinator in addition to my senior leadership role.
-I came to the University of Bedfordshire in 2005 where I became passionate about Early Years and Professional Studies for different year groups on the B.Ed (QTS) and Primary PGCE courses.
+I came to the University of Bedfordshire in 2005 where I became passionate about Early Years and Professional Studies for different year groups on the Early Years and primary QTS courses.
+Over time, this passion has also extended into the field of pupils with English as an Additional Language (EAL).

-I have also led and managed units such as Child Development, Geography, Science, Religious Education, School Experience for Year 2 students on the B.Ed (QTS) course.
-On our current Primary BA (QTS) course I have led units such as Child Development and Dissertation as well as working part of a team on other units such as Meeting Needs of Children and SEND.
-In addition, I have worked as part of a team on the Primary PGCE course for units such as Research Informed Teaching and the Reflective Practitioner.
+Over time, I have led and managed many units such as: Child Development, Geography, Science, Religious Education (RE), School Experience for Year 2 students, Dissertation and more recently the exploration of subjects in the National Curriculum and Early Years Foundation Stage (EYFS) on the primary and Early Years QTS courses.
+I have worked as part of a team for other units such as Meeting Needs of Children and SEND.
+In addition, I have also worked as part of a team on the Primary PGCE course for units such as Research Informed Teaching and the Reflective Practitioner.

 Current Role

-• Lead the unit Child Development on Primary BA (QTS) course
+- Lead the units Child Development and exploring the EYFS and other NC subjects on Primary BA (QTS) course

 Qualifications